Food Safety Courses

 Caring About Food Safety

-Caring About Food Safety is for anyone who buys, prepares, handles or serves food to family and friends, and people in workplaces that provide food to others.
-It is useful for people whose clients are more susceptible to food-borne illness, and for whom there are no mandated food-safety training requirements.
-These include operators of child daycares of small, residential care facilities.
+Caring About Food Safety is for anyone who buys, prepares, handles or serves food to family and friends, and people in workplaces where there are no mandated food-safety training requirements.
+It is useful for people whose clients are more susceptible to food-borne illness.
+These include operators of child daycares and of small, residential care facilities.